What Is Magnesium For?

 There are different brands for magnesium spray.
 Remember, make sure it’s not a Synthetic.

-Check all 3 companies below.
+Check all both companies below.
 Just because I like certain brands doesn’t mean everyone should.
-At the time I wrote this article, the cheapest place was at Herbs Pro.
-The brand name is Life Flo & for 8 oz. they charge $6.59
+At the time I wrote this article, the cheapest place was at e-Bay.

 When you purchase Magnesium in pill form, look for Glycinate or Threonate.
 Both provide the highest levels of absorption.
 They’re also gentle on the bowels.